PE

 We aim to develop the whole child through a broad and balanced curriculum which focuses on the physical, psychological and social aspects of sport and PE.
+We work closely with coaches and other providers to deliver physical education which is major part of life at Penny Bridge.

 We achieve this by:

-• Giving the children the opportunities to experience a variety of sports,activities and levels of competition in and out of school.
+• Giving the children the opportunities to experience a variety of sports, activities and levels of competition in and out of school.

 Again, children have 2 hrs of scheduled PE in the key areas with the addition of outdoor education.
 There are also a variety of after school clubs on offer.
 Curriculum and ASC’s are organised to provide training and coaching for upcoming competitions.
 We try to enter as many competitions as possible and give all children in KS2 at least one opportunity to represent the school.
 Competition is linked to the School Games Programme at 4 different levels.